-The term logpath comes from the UNIX syslog logging system.
-With the M305, each destination can report statistics on user, page count, job name, and printer errors.
-In addition, a checksum calculation can be obtained to confirm data integrity when a job is sent to the printer.
+The term syslog comes from the UNIX syslog logging system.
+With the M307, each destination can report on job status and printer errors.

-Logging occurs either through the printer connected to the I/O port or through a Telnet session to a particular TCP port.
-A logpath can also be configured to report statistics via email to a particular user.
-This can then be saved to a file if desired.
+Logging occurs through a Telnet session on TCP port, 4010 or it can also be configured to report statistics via email to a particular user.
 In addition, messages can be logged to SYSLOGD on a particular TCP/IP host.